Ever heard of Pepsi, McDonald's, or Johnson & Johnson?

 Pros:

 - High degree of transparency: Big companies can struggle to stay on top of their employees, and both superior and poor performance can go unnoticed.
-A divisional structure helps solve this problem because each division has its own management to monitor individual performance.
+A divisional structure helps solve this problem because each division has its own management to monitor and optimize individual performance.

 - Creates company culture and loyalty: Another problem big companies face is a lack of culture and loyalty due to the facelessness that having so many employees creates.
 Again, a divisional organizational structure solves this problem with its self-enclosed nature; managers can create their own, relevant code of behavior and values and promote them within their group.
 Also, when employees of a particular division feel that they belong to a specific group rather than to a huge corporation, company loyalty develops.
 This is important because attrition rates are high when employees feel no loyalty.